How to be an entrepreneur

 They don’t sit around waiting for permission or the perfect moment.
 They start where they are, with what they have, and they learn as they grow.

-So, if you’ve ever felt that pull—if there’s an idea in your heart or a problem you’re itching to solve—this might just be your calling.
-Here’s what you need to know to begin the journey.
+So, if you’ve ever felt that pull, if there’s an idea in your heart or a problem you’re itching to solve, this might just be your calling.
+Here’s what you need to know to get started.

 1. Set out to help people